-Maybe its the God factor that puts people off.
-A line of argument that I’ve found to be popular with atheists is that marriage is defunct in today’s society, ‘It’s an old tradition from the dark ages used by the Church to control the masses, as modern freethinking people it is no longer needed.’
-They need to go and read a bit more.
+Maybe it’s the religious factor that puts people off.
+An atheistic line of argument that I’ve come across is that marriage is defunct in today’s society, a tool used by the Church in the dark ages to control the masses which just seems overly conspiracy theoryish to me as well as uninformed.
 Marriage is not a christian construct; forms of marriage have existed for thousands of years in many ancient tribes and civilisations.
-It is true that society as a whole is developing and moving away from religion, but that does not mean all religious teachings are outdated, for example treating others as you would like to be treated is, in my opinion, the best philosophy to live by and its sad that so many young people are forgetting this message as they amuse themselves with the likes of ‘happy slapping’.
-Whats more there are many non religious couples tying the knot and a significant number of studies showing the benefits of marriage, in particular the rippling cohesive effects it has on families and society as a whole.
+It is true that society as a whole is developing and moving away from religion, but that does not mean religious teachings no longer have their merits.
+What’s more there are many non religious couples tying the knot and a significant number of studies showing the benefits of marriage, in particular the rippling cohesive effects it has on families and society as a whole.

 Admittedly the exclusivity religion has placed on marriage hasn’t helped.
 The general prohibition of homosexuality in the monotheistic faiths is problematic to same sex couples who are equally devoted to their partner and their religion, and off-putting to some who are heterosexual, but given recent changes in the law and the increasingly liberalised view of same-sex marriage within religion this no longer counts as a valid reason.
 Feminists have discredited religious marriage for a multitude of reasons rom the duties wives are expected to carry out to the traditional colour of the wedding dress (which was set by Queen Victoria) but this is a mute point as marriage does not have to be religious.